root-11/maslite/readme.md

 # MASlite
 A multi-agent platform contrived by [Bjorn Madsen](https://uk.linkedin.com/in/bmadsen)

-All right reserved &copy; 2016-2019.
+All right reserved &copy; 2016-2021.
+MIT-license.
 All code has been written by the author in isolation and any similarity to other systems is purely coincidental.

 --------------